nguyencongcuong/storefront-backend/README.md

   - `\c shopping_test`
   - `GRANT ALL PRIVILEGES ON DATABASE shopping_test TO shopping_user;`
 - Clone project from GitHub
-- From project root folder, install packages: `npm install`
+- From project root folder, install packages: `npm install`.

+Now you're done with the setup step.

+### Connect to the database
 - Start API: `npm start`.
 This command will run the database migration on 'shopping' database and start the server.
 - Test API: `npm run test`.
 This command will run the database migration on 'shopping_test' database.